-Information Security and Policy (ISP) continuously scans the campus network for security vulnerabilities on connected devices.
-We use a number of scanners using Tenable Nessus, along with Tenable's Professional Feed of network vulnerability "plugins", to detect systems which may be vulnerable to attack.
+We continuously scan the campus network for security vulnerabilities on connected devices.
+We use a number of scanners using Tenable Nessus, along with Tenable's Professional Feed of network vulnerability "plugins", to detect systems that may be vulnerable to attack.
 When detected, high-risk vulnerabilities are reported to designated security contacts for investigation and remediation.
 Vulnerabilities may include:

 - Missing patches and updates

 Hackers will often test a system's defenses for weaknesses.
 Once a weakness is found, it can be exploited to take control of the system.
 Our network vulnerability scanning services are designed to find these weaknesses, or "vulnerabilities" before they are discovered by hackers.

 All systems connected to the campus network are scanned, so all members of the campus community can benefit, including: